behavioural interview questions

 Points to keep in mind:

-Example: I was the assistant director of the college dramatics society.
-I forgot to book the venue for our performance while handling other duties.
-On the day of the play, I rushed to the auditorium, convinced the management, and took special permission for our performance.
+Example: As the assistant director of my college dramatics society, I once forgot to book the venue while managing multiple responsibilities.
+On the day of the play, I quickly approached the auditorium management, explained the situation, and secured special permission for our performance.
+This experience reflects my problem-solving skills and ability to stay composed under pressure—key traits often assessed in behavioural interview questions.

 Points to keep in mind: